Where to Find Thai Markets in Bangkok

 - BTS: Mo Chit

 Bangkok Flower Market (Pak Klong Talad) is the biggest wholesale and retail fresh flower market in Bangkok.
 The market has all kinds of popular flowers and flora-related items, including roses, forget me nots, orchids, lilies and more.
 Most of them sold in packs of 50 or 100 flowers in each, and prices are amazingly cheap.
 Part of the Old City, Bangkok Flower market is located on Chak Phet Road near Saphan Phut or the Memorial Bridge.
 Shops and vendors are housed inside two to three-storey shop-houses on both sides of the main road.
-The market lies just south of Wat Pho (Temple of the Reclining Buddha) and has access to a river pier, so it makes for a great one-day trip when combined with other historical attractions in the Old City.
-Read More...
+The market lies just south of Wat Pho (Temple of the Reclining Buddha) and has access to Read More...

 - Opening Hours: 24 hours, more popular during nighttime